greenhouse/dm4c-fivem/DESIGN.md

     - frogger with cars going 1000 MPH
         - set all car speeds to 1000 MPH
         - try to cross the street

+    - death match 4 cash
+        - every bullet is worth 1 penny
+        - kill people and pickup their dropped ammo (pennies)
+        - cashout with your winnings

 ## additional features
     - phone frame work to call your friends